csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - unembedding
   - linear layer (with softmax) that outputs size of original vocab
     - sometimes fixed to be transpose of the embedding matrix
+- predictions
+  - predict next word using single linear layer on hidden state from previous word
+  - finetune classification head often only using linear layer on first token from sequence

 - architectures
   - initially, encoder-decoder was common, but now often no decoder